-The Public Service Center (PSC) offers MIT students multiple ways to assist communities beyond MIT while expanding their own education and life experiences.
+The Public Service Center (PSC) offers MIT students multiple ways to assist communities beyond MIT while expanding their own education, skills, and confidence.
 The guidance, resources, and support offered by the PSC help students to identify public service options that suit their passions and abilities.

 The PSC helps students gain hands-on experiences that serve communities and the students themselves in life-transforming ways.
-Through fellowships, internships, and grants, the IDEAS Global Challenge, programs such as Four Weeks for America and the Freshmen Urban Program (FUP), community service work-study positions, and advising resources, students have the opportunity to engage in a variety of opportunities.
+Through fellowships, internships, and grants, the IDEAS Global Challenge, programs such as CityDays, Four Weeks for America, and the Freshmen Urban Program (FUP), community service work-study positions, and advising resources, students have the opportunity to engage in a variety of opportunities.

 Fellowships, Value-Added Internships, and Grants.
 Whether designing community spaces for domestic violence survivors in Boston, scrutinizing labor practices in the electronics industry in Mexico, or developing a business plan for villagers to produce and sell silk garments in Thailand, students have many opportunities to work on community issues.
 Students can work individually or as part of a team on projects during IAP, summer, and the academic year.

 The MIT IDEAS Global Challenge.
 Students form teams to work with a community partner to design and implement innovative projects that improve the quality of life in communities around the world.
-Since 2001, the IDEAS Global Challenge has awarded over $500,000 to 100 student-led teams to make their ideas a reality.
+Since 2001, the IDEAS Global Challenge has awarded more than $600,000 to student-led teams to make their ideas a reality.
 As a result of implementation funds awarded to teams, communities around the world have directly benefited from these innovations.